 When you have a chronic illness, you most likely take several medications, vitamins, or supplements each day.
+I take medications twice daily-once in the morning and once in the evening.
 You probably do too.
-I take medications twice daily-once in the morning and once in the evening.
-So how to keep medications straight when you live with a chronic illness can be challenging at times.
+So how to keep medications organized is a very important task.

 Even on days that your head feels perfectly clear, it can be hard to keep track of if you have taken all of the correct medications for the day.
 Then, if you have a chronic or mental illness I am sure there have been times when you experienced “brain fog.”
 There can be lots of reasons and situations that cause you to confuse your medications.
 But luckily in the day and age we live in, we have many options on how to keep our medications straight.